TrendonRobinson/old-TrendonRobinson.github.io/README.md

 ## Project Description

+For this project I will be taking inspiration from https://jacekjeznach.com/ with potentially a more vibrant color scheme The format will be the same with a different aesthetic
 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 ## Wireframes